tinaf2/Programming-Languages-Assignments/README.md

-hw1 - Fixed point theory and grammar filtering program in OCaml
+hw1 - Fixed point theory and grammar optimization filer in OCaml

 hw2 - Recursive-descent parser for context-free grammars in OCaml